Threch422/2048/README.md

 # 2048
-Mini game, for little exercise purpose, using ugly CLI.
+Mini game, for little exercise and revision purpose, using ugly CLI.

 #### Tutorial
 Are you sure you dont know how to play 2048 and I need to tell you here?? :D